jerith/pyconza2015-property-based-testing-with-Hypothesis/README.md

-## Property-based Testing With Hypothesis
+## Property-based testing with Hypothesis

+This is the source for my
+[PyConZA 2015 talk](https://2015.za.pycon.org/talks/8/) of the same name.

+I'll put a link to the generated slides and talk video when they're up on the interwebs.

+### How to make it run

-To make this run, do the following:
+To make it run, do the following:

     cd reveal.js
     npm install